 The Turks originally coined the term "tats" to designate settled groups of non-Turkic origin.
 The term now applies to a Caucasian group that speaks a southern dialect of the Iranian language.
-Both the Muslim Tat and the Mussulman Tat speak a native language known as Tati.

-The rural Mussulman Tat usually live in one- or two-story homes, which are constructed of rectangular-shaped natural stones cemented with clay mortar.
+The rural Mussulman Tats usually live in one- or two-story homes, which are constructed of rectangular-shaped natural stones cemented with clay mortar.
 The houses feature flat roofs and front porches supported by wooden pillars.
 Families living in two-story homes use the upper floor for living quarters and the lower floor for workspace.

 Iran is an ethnically complex country where minority groups staunchly defend their traditional differences and struggle for local autonomy.
-The Tat are considered a closed society because they insist on maintaining ethnic purity by allowing marriage only within the tribe.
+The Tats are considered a closed society because they insist on maintaining ethnic purity by allowing marriage only within the tribe.

 Although education is compulsory for children between the ages of six and eleven, many of the village classroom facilities are inadequate.
 Classes are segregated by sex, and the major emphasis is on religion and traditional values.

 Islam is the official state religion of Iran.
 Nearly all Mussulman Tats are Shi'a (Shi'ite) Muslim and a small percentage are Sunni (orthodox) Muslim.
 Islam is a major world religion that is based on the teachings of Mohammed, the prophet.
 The Koran, or holy book of Islam, was said to have been given to Mohammed by the angel Gabriel.